Protecting Your Vision with Care and Precision

 - Light sensitivity

-AMD Prevention
+AMD Prevention and Treatment

-- Moderating your alcohol consumption
+- Moderate alcohol consumption

-- Maintaining a healthy weight
+- Maintain a healthy weight

-- Getting regular exercise
+- Get regular exercise

 Diabetic Eye Disease

 Diabetes occurs when the body is no longer able to regulate its own blood sugar levels and requires intervention to keep them stable.
-Many people are surprised to learn that having diabetes can also affect your vision.
+Many people are surprised to learn that having diabetes can also affect their vision.

 Diabetes can damage the blood vessels in your eyes, leading to conditions like diabetic retinopathy.
 Without treatment, diabetic retinopathy can cause vision loss.
 Diabetes can also increase your risk of developing other eye conditions.
 For those reasons, people living with diabetes are strongly encouraged to get regular diabetic eye exams.

-What To Expect From Diabetic Eye Exams
+What to Expect from Diabetic Eye Exams

 You will see a flash when each image is taken.
 Using those images, we can assess the structure of your eyes, including the retina, and look for any abnormalities.